Meetpatel006/ChallengeHub/CONTRIBUTING.md

- # Contributing to ChallengeHub
+ # Contributing to CodeQuest

-Thank you for considering contributing to ChallengeHub!
+Thank you for considering contributing to CodeQuest!
 We appreciate your interest in helping us improve the project.
-This document outlines the guidelines for contributing to ChallengeHub.
+This document outlines the guidelines for contributing to CodeQuest.

 ## How to Contribute

 ### Reporting Issues

-If you encounter any bugs or have suggestions for improvements, please open an issue in the [GitHub Issues](https://github.com/Meetpatel006/challengehub/issues) section.
+If you encounter any bugs or have suggestions for improvements, please open an issue in the [GitHub Issues](https://github.com/Meetpatel006/CodeQuest/issues) section.
 When reporting an issue, please provide the following information:

 - A clear description of the issue
 - Steps to reproduce the issue